 During the residency, artists will have the opportunity to share their work and experience through the Renewing What They Gave Us blog.

 Past participants of the NAAIR program reflect on their experiences in the videos below.
 Watch as they discuss how the residency has affected their work.

 NAAIR is open to Native American artists currently residing in Minnesota, Wisconsin, North Dakota and South Dakota who are currently permitted to work within the United States.
 Enrollment in a federally recognized tribe is not a requirement, but the artist must be recognized by his or her community and demonstrate significant artistic knowledge.

 Applying artists will submit a proposal that encompasses both a research and output component that outlines his/her plan of study into the Native American collections, as well as a plan for developing the community-based output project.

 The research proposal will detail why the artist’s study of collections is important not only as an artist and maker, but also to the community as a whole.
 It should include specifics on the research plan regarding which collections will be used, what other institutions might be part of that plan and potential involvement of other experts in the art form, including elders.

 The community-based project will be inspired by collections research of the artist in order to disseminate new knowledge of the art form in the artist’s community.
 Special consideration will be given to projects incorporating deep transfer of cultural knowledge, such as building curricula and organize community-based youth classes, or the development of a relationship with an apprentice artist.
 This project is to be completed within 3 months of the end of the residency.

-The following materials must be submitted (mailed, faxed, emailed, or dropped off) on or before July 1, 2018:
+NOTE: Dates and application materials will be updated when details for the 2019 residency are determined.
+The following materials must be submitted (mailed, faxed, emailed, or dropped off) on or before the next deadline (TBD):

 - Native American Artist-in-Residence Application (Download: | PDF) Word